-- There is no limit on out-of-pocket costs in original Medicare, or Medicare Part A and Medicare Part B.
+- There is no limit on out-of-pocket costs in original Medicare (Part A and Part B).

 - Medicare supplement insurance, or Medigap plans, can help reduce the burden of out-of-pocket costs for original Medicare.

 - Medicare Advantage plans have out-of-pocket limits that vary based on the company selling the plan.

 Medical care can be expensive, even when you are covered by Medicare.
-More than a quarter of all Medicare recipients spend about 20 percent of their annual income on out-of-pocket costs after Medicare reimbursements, and lower-income individuals and those with complex health conditions are likely to pay the most.
+More than a quarter of all Medicare recipients spend about 20 percent of their annual income on out-of-pocket costs after Medicare reimbursements.
+People lower income or complex health conditions are likely to pay the most.

 Determining Medicare costs is a complex process that can change based on each person’s situation and plan choices.
 Out-of-pocket maximums can be especially confusing when it comes to Medicare Advantage plans, which offer a wide variety of different options.

 Medicare out-of-pocket costs are the amount you are responsible to pay after Medicare pays its share of your medical benefits.
 Here’s a look at how this applies to each part of Medicare:

 In Medicare Part A, there is no out-of-pocket maximum.
 Most people do not pay a premium for Part A, but there are deductibles and limits to what is covered.

 In Medicare Part B, you pay a monthly premium and a deductible, but there is a limit beyond that to what Medicare covers.
 There is no limit to the out-of-pocket maximum you might pay beyond what Medicare covers.

 - Medicare Part C. Medicare Part C (Medicare Advantage) plans are sold by private insurance companies and offer combined packages to cover your Medicare Part A, Part B, and even prescription drug costs.
 Your monthly premiums, deductibles, coinsurance, and other payments will vary based on the plan you choose, but there is a maximum out-of-pocket limit set that all plans must adhere to.

 Medicare supplement insurance (Medigap) plans can help offset any out-of-pocket costs you may be responsible for paying.
 Currently, there are two Medigap plans available that come with an out-of-pocket max, but the other eight plan options do not.